-This Grade 9 Mathematics curriculum recognizes seven processes inherent in the teaching, learning, and doing of mathematics.
+This Grade 6 Mathematics curriculum recognizes seven processes inherent in the teaching, learning, and doing of mathematics.
 These processes focus on: communicating, making connections, mental mathematics and estimating, problem solving, reasoning, and visualizing along with using technology to integrate these processes into the mathematics classroom to help students learn mathematics with deeper understanding.
-Communication works together with reflection to produce new relationships and connections.
-Students who reflect on what they do and communicate with others about it are in the best position to build useful connections in mathematics.